mo-faruque/mo-faruque/README.md

 ## 👨‍🎓 About Me

-I am currently pursuing my **PhD in Electrical and Computer Engineering**.
 My research focuses on **Hardware Security and Trust**, where I strive to develop secure and reliable hardware systems that protect data integrity and confidentiality.

 ---